Fun & Functional Basements: Make the Most of Below-Ground Space

 By painting the molding and chair rail a creamy white, raising the ceiling and laying a bold floral patterned rug, the sitting area became cheerful and bright.
 With comfortable overstuffed sofas, a big-screen television, and doors opening onto a private terrace, the room is light-filled and vibrant.

 “When guests come to visit, they really want to see the IU suite,” said Paula.
 The couple are both proud Indiana University alumni.
 To honor the IU tradition, they reconstructed their basketball arena, Assembly Hall.
 The detail is extraordinary right down to the authentic gym flooring.
-We also had a new sprung gym floor installed for another business in the UK and it’s absolutely incredible, so see there is you need such flooring for your business.
 With the help of L.G.
 Flint, Paula and Michael discovered Appomattox artist Sonny Harlow who created murals on three walls depicting hundreds and hundreds of cheering fans.

 Coming up with the design was a family event.
 The cheering crowd is composed of many familiar faces.
 There is the new coach, Tom Crean, and of course, the infamous Bobby Knight who coached at Indiana for eons.
 In his plaid jacket, Knight appears angry and frustrated, so like the “Bobby” fans either loved or hated.
 The famous “mop lady,” known for mopping the floors as she belts out the Hoosier fight song, is also part of the scene.
 There is even an area for the opposing team with fans from all Big Ten schools represented, plus, for good measure, Virginia Tech, UVA, Liberty University and Lynchburg College.